Kizlyk/CoreAngular-TestProject-NTier/README.md

 # CoreAngular-TestProject-NTier
 Test project using ASP.NET Core 2.1 and Angular 6.
 Classic n-tier architecture with anemic domain model.

+**Live Demo** can be viewed here: http://tarastestvm1.westeurope.cloudapp.azure.com:8080 (link is temporary)

 ### Building and running solution
 Visual Studio 2017 is required to build this solution.
 You might need to do all or some of the following:
   - install .net core 2.1 (https://www.microsoft.com/net/download/dotnet-core/2.1)